 In addition to my upcoming talks, i am also on the steering committee for BlogTalk Reloaded.
 The CFP was just released and is of particular relevance to many of you since the scope of the conference has expanded to think about social software more broadly.
 There are three separate tracks: academic, industry and practitioner.
 It’s a good opportunity to meet with all sorts of social technology minded folks.

-6 comments to various conference bits
+6 thoughts on “various conference bits